Anavictoriagalindo/Master-Thesis/README.md

 ### Application 1: Model Classification

-In this application, we compare traditional Autoregressive (AR), Autoregressive Moving Average (ARMA), and Autoregressive Integrated Moving Average (ARIMA) models using signature-based features.
-The goal is to classify models and assess the performance improvements brought by using signature features.
+In this application, we classify traditional Autoregressive (AR), Autoregressive Moving Average (ARMA), and Autoregressive Integrated Moving Average (ARIMA) models using signature-based features.
+The goal is to classify models from two classes of the same model scheme and assess the performance improvements brought by using signature features.

 ### Application 2: Temporal Segmentation